Skip Navigation

 2 Excludes students with missing information about the school characteristic.

 NOTE: To estimate the margin of error, the standard error is scaled based on the desired level of confidence in the estimate.
 Throughout the Condition of Education, margins of error are produced based on a 95 percent level of confidence.
 Margin of error is calculated as 1.96*standard error.
-Although rounded numbers are displayed, the figures are based on unrounded data.
+Excludes students who received any homeschooling education during the school year and students who only attended virtual public or private schools.
+Figures are plotted based on unrounded data.

 Supplemental Information

-Table 231.50 (Digest 2020): Percentage distribution of students in grades 9-12, by number of days they reported carrying a weapon anywhere or on school property during the previous 30 days and selected student characteristics: 2019;
+Table 231.50 (Digest 2023): Percentage distribution of students in grades 9-12, by number of days they reported carrying a weapon on school property during the previous 30 days and selected student characteristics: 2021;

 CLOSE